 Goldring would later become a wildly successful entrepreneur and the nation’s largest department store owner, operating 31 stores across the country at the time of his death in 1943.
 Incidentally, Goldring brought along his nephews Bernard and Milton Weiss, two of his brother-in-law Sam’s three boys.
 (Goldring was married to Rosa Weiss, Morris and Sam Weiss’ sister).

 Sam’s third son was perhaps the most famous member of the family: Seymour Weiss, the owner of the Roosevelt Hotel in New Orleans and confidante and loyal foot soldier of Gov. Huey P. Long.
 Seymour began his career working as a clerk for Weiss & Goldring in Alexandria.
-(They were not related to Dr. Carl Weiss, the man blamed for assassinating Long after he was shot by one of his own bodyguards in the state Capitol).
+(They were not related to Dr. Carl Weiss, the man who almost certainly is responsible for the assassination of Sen. Huey P. Long).

 Today, Weiss & Goldring is a boutique, upscale men’s store located outside of the Alexandria Mall.